schibsted/WAAS-slackbot/README.md

 #### AWS Lambda

 It's a particularly good fit for a Lambda.
 Create your lambda, set the environment variables, and configure the handler as lambda.handler.
-Then, run `AWS_LAMBDA_NAME=slack-slack-transcribe-bot ./deploy.sh` to deploy it.
+Then, run `AWS_LAMBDA_NAME=slack-transcribe-bot ./deploy.sh` to deploy it.

 If you haven't already, remember to install and configure your `aws` command line interface first: